-I received an advance review copy of this book from Neon Rainbow.
+I received this book for free from Neon Rainbow in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.My rating:

 Fairytale meets feminism in Luci Adams's Not That Kind of Ever After, a frothy adventure of one woman’s journey to claim happily ever after in times of serial dating, swiping right, and the quest to find your soulmate…